Visit Vienna & Salzburg: Best Tips for Artsy Sightseeing Options

 Vienna is an expensive city.
 Expect to pay €250-400 or more for a centrally located, good-quality hotel room in Vienna.
 When you’re looking for accommodation in Vienna, choose places within the old city walls.

 You could opt for a budget hotel on the outskirts but I don’t recommend doing so.
-You’ll waste too much time commuting through dreary suburbs into the wonderful city center.
-Spend the money and book a good hotel in the old city.
+You’ll waste too much time and money commuting through dreary suburbs into the wonderful city center.
+Spend your money on a good hotel in the old city.

 I made the mistake of being budget conscious to a fault on one trip to Vienna when I booked an apartment about a 40-minute tram ride from the city center.
 Sure, the place was inexpensive, but the hot water ran out on the second day and it was located in a nondescript neighborhood, kilometers from the action.